houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 * Further expand RC car app with more fine speed steps, steering presets, and telemetry from the vehicle side.
 * Expand WiFi app modes for computer audio, remote control, or IoT experiments over normal WiFi network.
 * Experiment with full-duplex voice communication later.
 ESP32 has independent I2S microphone and speaker paths already, but radio protocol will require collision handling to communicate simultaneously from both walkies.
-* Add apps only if they have working functionality.
-Leave the main app carousel clean and focused instead of overcrowding it with placeholders.

 ## License